Wormnest/wormai/readme.txt

 ------------
 OpenTTD 1.2 or later.
 SuperLib and AILibList.
-I won't list the versions here since then I would have to update this text everytime the versions change.
+I won't list the versions here since then I would have to update this text every time the versions change.
 However I have a script that updates the library versions before a release of my AI so I should always be using the latest versions at the time of release.